BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 installed + healthy and HAS BUILT ITS FIRST 3D MAP (LiDAR-only, high quality, 16mm precision) — this is the big recent milestone.
 Temporal calibration (tau, the camera-LiDAR time offset) is NOT solved but only matters for COLOUR during motion, NOT for LiDAR geometry.
-IMU-into-odometry was attempted and paused (TF issue, see 7C) — not needed for good maps.
-NEXT: bench refinement (add camera colour), then mobilize the rig (mounts being built) to walk-and-map.
+IMU-into-odometry attempted+paused (TF issue, see 7C) — not needed for good maps.
+CAMERA COLOUR is in progress (see 7D): two methods (Way A = pre-coloured cloud, Way B = RTAB colours at export); Way A is one step from working (colour proven to survive into RTAB, blocked only by a missing 'time' field), Way B is ~90% cold-prepped.
+NEXT: finish colour (apply the Way A fix), then mobilize the rig (mounts being built) to walk-and-map.
 Camera upgrade (to a hardware-triggered model that kills tau) is planned — see 7B for the if/then branch.

 >>> NEXT SESSION STARTS HERE: Item 2 — COLD-PREP CAMERA COLOUR integration.